 Find the Problematic Links

-You can use Google Analytics to find 404 errors caused by both internal links on your site and those caused by external links.
+You can use Google Analytics to find 404 errors caused by both internal and external links.
 Armed with that information, you can fix the offending internal links and set up 301 redirects for commonly misspelled or misused URLs.
 Google Search console can also show you the 404 errors found when Google crawls your site.

 Set Up 301 Redirects

 Web pages may be removed from time to time: it happens.
-If a page is removed, create a 301 redirect in your .htaccess file so that anyone who attempts to reach that page in the future will be redirected to a page of your choosing.
+Upon removing a page, create a 301 redirect in your .htaccess file to redirect anyone who attempts to reach that page in the future to a different page of your choosing.

 Did You Know?